West Yorkshire — Local Guide 2026

 Why Solar Panels Make Sense in Leeds

-With electricity prices holding around 24p/kWh and the Smart Export Guarantee paying 4–15p for surplus energy exported to the grid, a typical 4kW system on a Leeds semi-detached house generates approximately £700–900 in combined savings and SEG income per year.
+With electricity prices holding around 24p/kWh and the Smart Export Guarantee paying 4–15p for surplus energy exported to the grid, a typical 4kW system on a Leeds semi-detached house generates meaningful combined savings and SEG income each year.
 Leeds City Council declared a climate emergency in 2019 and committed to carbon neutrality by 2030 — one of the most ambitious targets of any UK core city — meaning policy and financial support for residential solar is actively maintained.
 The Leeds district sits at 53.8°N, and the irradiance of approximately 985 kWh/m²/year places it comfortably within the band where solar panels deliver strong commercial returns.

 Net Zero Target: 2030